-Elizabeth S. Stong has served as U.S. Bankruptcy Judge for the Eastern District of New York since 2003.
-Previously, she was a litigation partner and associate at Willkie Farr & Gallagher, a litigation associate at Cravath, Swaine & Moore, and a law clerk to Hon.
-David Mazzone, U.S. District Judge in the District of Massachusetts.
+Judge Elizabeth S. Stong is a U.S. Bankruptcy Judge for the Eastern District of New York, sitting in Brooklyn.
+She entered on duty on September 2, 2003.
+Previously, she was a litigation partner and associate at Willkie Farr & Gallagher, litigation associate at Cravath, Swaine & Moore, and law clerk to U.S. District Judge David Mazzone in the District of Massachusetts.

-EDUCATION: Harvard College, A.B.; Harvard Law School, J.D.
+EDUCATION: Harvard College, B.A.; Harvard Law School, J.D.